bitsauce/Carla-ppo/README.md

 With the project, we provide a pretrained PPO agent for the lap environment.
 The checkpoint file for this model is located in the `models` folder.

-The easiest way get this model run, is to first set an environment variable named `${CARLA_ROOT}` to point to the top-level directory in your CARLA installation.
+The easiest way to get this model run, is to first set an environment variable named `${CARLA_ROOT}` to point to the top-level directory in your CARLA installation.

-Afterwards, we can simply call:
+Afterward, we can simply call:

 ```
 python run_eval.py --model_name pretrained_agent -start_carla